-The objective of the sub-fund is to use discretionary management to benefit from the performance of the market in high yield bonds denominated in EUR and issued by private sector issuers, and to outperform the benchmark.
-These high yield securities are generally poorly rated and exposed to higher credit risk and liquidity risk than more highly rated securities; they may be subject to greater market value fluctuations and lower liquidity.
+The objective of the sub-fund is to use discretionary management to benefit from the performance of the market in bonds issued by highly rated public or private sector issuers of all types, and to outperform the benchmark.

 The investment strategy is applied according to a well-defined investment process and a rigorous risk framework.
 Adherence to these elements is subject to risk monitoring by Candriam.